Uncertainty in predicting the stochastic gravitational wave background from compact binary coalescences: Fiducial Model of the astrophysical background from CBC

 \subsection{Fiducial binary populations}

-For the BBH population, we adopt the best-fit mass distribution inferred from GWTC-3 based on the confident detections with an inverse false alarm rate (iFAR) greater than one year.
-Specifically, we use the preferred power-law plus peak (PLP) model described in the appendix of Ref.~\cite{GWTC3_population}.
+For the BBH population, we adopt the best-fit mass distribution inferred from GWTC-3 based on the confident detections with an inverse false alarm rate greater than one year.
+While our analysis is based on GWTC-3 population inferences, we note that GWTC-4~\cite{GWTC-4-results:2025,GWTC-4-population:2025} has since been released, and its potential impact on our results is discussed in~\cref{sec:conclusion}.
+Specifically, we use the preferred power-law plus peak (PLP) model described in the Appendix of Ref.~\cite{GWTC3_population}.
 In this model, the primary mass distribution follows a power law with spectral index $a$ between $m_\mathrm{min}$ and $m_\mathrm{max}$ with an additional Gaussian peak with mean $m_\mu$ and width $m_\sigma$.
-The mixing fraction $\lambda_p$ determines the relative contribution of the Gaussian peak and the power law component.
+The mixing fraction $\lambda_p$ determines the relative contribution of the Gaussian peak and the power-law component.
 Additionally, the parameter $\delta_m$ governs the smoothing at the lower end of the mass spectrum.
 The mass ratio $q=m_2/m_1$ distribution follows a power law with spectral index $\beta_q$.
-The hyperparameters defining the fiducial PLP model are set to: $a = -3.5$, $m_\mathrm{min} = 5.1 \,\Msun$, $m_\mathrm{max} = 88 \, \Msun$, $\lambda_p = 0.038$, $m_\mu = 34 \,\Msun$, $m_\sigma = 4.6 \,\Msun$, $\delta_m = 5.0 \, \Msun$ and $\beta_q = 1.1$, based on the median values from the population inference presented in Ref.~\cite{GWTC3_population}.
-Given that the observed BBH population exhibits low effective inspiral spins~\cite{GWTC3_population,Miller:2020}, we assume non-spinning BBHs in our fiducial model.
+The hyperparameters defining the fiducial PLP model are set to $a = 3.5$, $m_\mathrm{min} = 5.1 \,\Msun$, $m_\mathrm{max} = 88 \, \Msun$, $\lambda_p = 0.038$, $m_\mu = 34 \,\Msun$, $m_\sigma = 4.6 \,\Msun$, $\delta_m = 5.0 \, \Msun$ and $\beta_q = 1.1$, based on the median values from the population inference presented in Ref.~\cite{GWTC3_population}.
+Given that the observed BBH population exhibits low effective inspiral spins~\cite{GWTC3_population,Miller:2020}, we assume nonspinning BBHs in our fiducial model.
 Nonetheless, in~\cref{sec:spins} we explore the impact of alternative spin distributions.